OpenBAS-Platform/docs/docs/deployment/platform/overview.md

 Executors are embedded into the platform but you should configure at least one.
 This system is responsible for executing local injectors on endpoints.

-We developed a home-made XTM agent, and we support Caldera, Tanium and Crowdstrike.
+We developed a home-made XTM agent, and we support Tanium and Crowdstrike.
 Others will be added in the near future.

 !!! tip "Tips"